 Technology is enhancing our daily lives in many ways by adding new levels of protection and convenience at every turn.
 One of these is through key fobs that allow you to open and start your car without ever taking your key from your pocket.
 Key fobs allow you to open your car faster and in fewer steps, which makes them highly attractive.
 These devices also allow you to start your ignition with the simple touch of a button.
 Sounds great!
 All of these benefits fall to the wayside, however, if your key simply won’t work.

 What is a key fob, exactly, how does it work, and what can you expect to pay to have one programmed?
 Here’s a look at some top advice to help you find the right solution.
+If you’re looking for an auto locksmith you can trust, be sure to contact us today.

 What is a key fob?